CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 **Key observations:**

-- 🎯 **Signal ≫ noise:** mAP@50 varies by at most **±0.0008** across seeds (±0.0002 for the proposed model), while configuration gaps are **+2.7 / +3.3 / +4.0 points** — an order of magnitude larger.
+- 🎯 **Signal ≫ noise:** mAP@50 varies by at most **±0.0008** across seeds (±0.0002 for the proposed model), while configuration gaps are **+2.7 points** (loss alone), **+3.3** (architecture alone), and **+4.0** (full model, 0.812 → 0.852) — an **order of magnitude larger** than the noise floor.
 The gains cannot be ascribed to seed selection.
-- ⚖️ **A deliberate trade-off:** at strict mAP@50-95 the architecture-only variant edges ahead (0.557 vs 0.553); the custom loss trades a sliver of strict-IoU localization for **much higher Recall (0.800 vs 0.780), Precision (0.865 vs 0.853), and small-object mAP@50 (0.708 vs 0.664)** — the operationally critical metrics for surveillance.
+- ⚖️ **A deliberate, documented trade-off:** at strict mAP@50-95 the architecture-only variant is slightly highest (0.557 vs 0.553 — small but consistent).
+The custom loss trades a marginal amount of strict-IoU localization for **substantially higher Recall (0.800 vs 0.780), Precision (0.865 vs 0.853), and small-object mAP@50 (0.708 vs 0.664)** — the operationally critical metrics for surveillance.
+The two contributions are otherwise complementary: each helps in isolation, and the combination is strongest on every remaining metric.
-- 🔍 Only the small-object metric shows sizeable variance (std up to ~0.015 — expected, fewer instances), yet the proposed model's **6.8-point small-object gain still clears the spread**.
+- 🔍 Only the small-object metric shows sizeable variance (std up to ~0.015 — expected from the smaller number of small instances), yet the proposed model's **6.8-point small-object gain still clears the spread**.
+- 📐 **Protocol takeaway:** mean ± std over multiple seeds is the reporting basis for **all** headline comparisons in the paper.

 ---

 ## 🔶 Controlled Comparison vs YOLO26 <sub>(Paper — Table 7; averages over 3 runs)</sub>

-For a fair, reproducible comparison, **YOLO26 ("s" scale, official Ultralytics implementation)** was trained under **exactly the same conditions**: same dataset, same leakage-free split, 640 px input, identical schedule and hyperparameters.
+For a fair, reproducible comparison, **YOLO26 ("s" scale, official Ultralytics implementation)** — the most recent member of the YOLO family — was trained under **exactly the same conditions**: same dataset, same leakage-free split, 640 px input, identical schedule and hyperparameters.

 | Metric | Object size | YOLOv12s | YOLOv12s + Custom Loss | 🏆 YOLOv12s + Loss + Arch | YOLO26 |
 |--------|:-----------:|:--------:|:----------------------:|:---------------------------:|:------:|